 The Japanese style bread-making method makes cinnamon rolls absolutely transcendent.
 It begins with a starter called tangzhong.
 The milk bread starter ensures the moist yet airy cinnamon roll dough you have always wanted.
 You won't regret taking the extra five minutes for this step.

-In this article, the first thing I'll tell you about is this interesting cooking method.
+In this post, the first thing I'll tell you about is this interesting cooking method.
 You'll also get info on storing, frosting and step-by-step instructions on how to make the rolls.
 Keep reading for more!

-If you've ever stopped by a China town bakery in New York City and tried their soft, sometimes filled rolls, you may have had tangzhong milk bread.
-(I love the coconut filled rolls in those bakeries!
+If you've ever stopped by a China Town bakery in New York City and tried their soft, sometimes filled rolls, you may have had tangzhong milk bread.
+(I love the coconut-filled rolls in those bakeries!
 Try one if you're in town!)

 Traditionally a Chinese bread making technique, tangzhong found its way to Japan where it is widely known as milk bread.